Do your wiping habits matter?

 Bamboo is widely considered a sustainable alternative to standard loo roll made from tree pulp, as it helps reduce deforestation.
 Bamboo is the fastest growing plant on earth, is highly renewable, and can grow by over a metre a day, unlike trees which take years or even decades to grow.
 Moreover, cultivating bamboo requires very little water and, according to several studies such as this one, bamboo releases 35% more oxygen into the atmosphere than trees, making it a highly sustainable choice.

 If you want to try out bamboo toilet roll as an ethical alternative, we have some brands to suggest.
-There are a few high-scoring brands on our Toilet Roll Ethical Comparison Table which offer bamboo toilet paper, including Bumboo, Naked Sprout, The Cheeky Panda and Who Gives A Crap.
+There are a few high-scoring brands on our Toilet Roll Ethical Comparison Table which offer bamboo toilet paper, including Bumboo, Naked Paper, The Cheeky Panda and Who Gives A Crap.

 Another eco-friendly option that’s becoming more popular is recycled toilet roll, made from materials such as magazines, office paper and cardboard.
 In the production of recycled loo roll, no deforestation occurs and significantly less water and energy are required.
 This means that recycled toilet paper tends to have a lower carbon footprint, making it more ethical and sustainable than traditional loo roll.

-You can find recycled toilet paper offered by Feel Good, Naked Sprout, Serious Tissues and Who Gives A Crap.
+You can find recycled toilet paper offered by Feel Good, Naked Paper, Serious Tissues and Who Gives A Crap.
 We can reassure you that all these brands receive an excellent GSG ethical score in our table.

 Avoiding the nasties: which toilet paper brands to to steer clear of